 The carrying case of the Celestron Spotting Scope is soft and flexible enough to carry more than the scope and its many accessories.

 The spotting scope comes with a T-mount adapter which lets you attach the scope directly onto your DSLR camera, for quick and easy shots.

 The Celestron Ultima is equipped with soft rubber eyecups making the eyepiece of this spotting scope eyeglass-friendly and comfortable to use.

 The assemblage of this spotting scope is made of armored plastic which can protect it against abuse while on the field.

-- Easy to the eyes, especially for people wearing glasses
+• Easy on the eyes, especially for people wearing glasses

 The Gosky 20-60 X 80 Porro Prism Spotting Scope is another spotting scope that comes with an 80 mm refractor lens like the Celestron Ultima 80 20 to 60×80 Straight Spotting Scope, and it comes with almost the same set of features.
 The Gosky Spotting Scope comes with the following features:

 The Gosky Spotting Scope is a little better when it comes to mounting options as it comes with a tripod but the Celestron Spotting Scope can also be paired with a similar tripod for easy handling and a more comfortable feel when using the scopes.
-The Celestron’s folding eyecap and their soft rubber make let people with eyeglasses use them without having to remove them, but they work within and without.
+The Celestron’s folding eyecap and their soft rubber make people with eyeglasses use them without removing them, but they work within and without.

 The last advantage that the Celestron Spotting Scope has is the way that the scope is made.
 Being a straight scope, allows you to get a fix on your target without having to strain your neck as you look down on the eyepiece if using an angled scope like the Gosky.
 This also means that it’ll be hard to observe birds from an uphill vantage point as you would have to extend it a bit to get a good look.